google/flatbuffers/docs/source/Tutorial.md

 </div>

-For `vector`s of `table`s, you can access the elements like any other vector, except your need to handle the result as a FlatBuffer `table`:
+For `vector`s of `table`s, you can access the elements like any other vector, except you need to handle the result as a FlatBuffer `table`:

 <div class="language-cpp">
 ~~~{.cpp}